LeonKattendick/linkedcare-demonstrator/README.md

 ## Production

-Run `npx lerna run build` to bundle all three applications.
+Run `npx run build` to bundle all three applications.